suyuan32/simple-admin-vben-doc/src/guide/tutorial/Other/faq.md

 registry = https://registry.npm.taobao.org
 ```

-Then re-execute `yarn run reinstall` and wait for the installation to complete
+Then re-execute `pnpm run reinstall` and wait for the installation to complete

 ## How to ensure that my code can be updated to the latest code